controlar-gpio-y-pwm-del-esp8266-esp32-desde-interface-web-con-vue-y-websockets

 esp32-gpio-interface-web-consola

-Come on, I’m aware that it’s a lot of code for a demo.
-But we’ve been introducing the components of this application gradually in many entries.
-If you have any doubts, look at the code calmly (you have everything below), review the previous entries, or post a comment.
+Alright, I’m aware that it’s a lot of code for a demo.
+But we’ve had many entries introducing the components of this application gradually.
+If you have any doubts, look at the code calmly (you have it all below), review the previous entries, or post a comment.

-In the next entry, we will change the code
+In the next entry we will move the code

 Download the code